egaxegax/egaxegax.github.io/songs/jkl/KISS/Comin Home.md

 E|---------------------|------------------------|

     G
-It?s been a month or two since I?ve been sleeping with you.
+It's been a month or two since I've been sleeping with you.
     C         C"   D
-I?m comin? home again.
+I'm comin' home again.
     G
-I?ve been to east and west but baby I like best the road
+I've been to east and west but baby I like best the road
     C"  D
 that leads to you.
    C                                 D